|Website URL : http://molevalley.gov.uk/index.cfm?articleid=17149|

 In Fetcham, the memorial has been cleaned and letters painted so that it is easier to read.
 The Secretary of State for Culture, Media and Sport announced on 4 February 4 that the Fetcham War Memorial has been added to the list of buildings of architectural or historic interest at Grade II.

 Respect and Remember

 Respect and Remember is a scheme led by the Surrey Police and Crime Commissioner to use people participating in the Community Payback Scheme to tidy up and improve areas around War Memorials.
-Mole Valley DC has already cleaned its War Memorials ahead of the anniversary of the commencement of WW1, as have many partners in parish councils.
+MVDC has already cleaned its War Memorials ahead of the anniversary of the commencement of WW1, as have many partners in parish councils.

 Summary of Projects

-In October we had a variety of Arts Alive remembrance events including poppy making workshops for children and young people, introducing the concepts of the centenary in an informal and accessible way.
-MVDC worked with Parish Councils and Residents Associations to display large street poppies across the district as part of the nationwide scheme lead by the Royal British Legion.
+During October, MVDC works with Parish Councils and Residents Associations to display large street poppies across the district as part of the nationwide scheme lead by the Royal British Legion.

-In November a series of Remembrance Day services and parades are taking place across the district.
+In November, a series of Remembrance Day services and parades will take place across the district.

 © 2019 Mole Valley, Pippbrook, Dorking, Surrey, RH4 1SJ.

 Tel: +44 (0)1306 885001 Fax: +44 (0)1306 876821, 2019.